JohnTwenty/Projects/Derelict/Game/docs/SRD.md

 * Horizontal bar at the top saying "Derelict Game", just like we have in Editor.
 * Horizontal Button Bar with buttons: "New Game", "Save Game", "Editor", same style like we have in Editor.
 	* The "New Game" button that when pressed, after modal confirmation dialog that gives a chance to cance, start a new game returns us to a "new game" dialog as above.
-	* The "Save Game" button saves the BoardState to a mission file (that gets downloaded to the user's computer.
+        * The "Save Game" button saves the BoardState and current Rules state (e.g. turn and active player) to a mission file that gets downloaded to the user's computer.
 	* The "Editor" button, that when pressed, after modal confirmation dialog that gives a chance to cancel, forwards to index.html which is the editor page.
 * The play area viewport that uses the Renderer to display the boardState.
 * A vertical bar to the right of the play area viewport that is horizontally divided into two regions: